-Rick has also handled major civil and criminal litigation and argued numerous times in court on behalf of clients such as Microsoft, US Airways, a television network and its affiliates, and the Pasha Group.
+Rick has also handled major civil and criminal litigation and argued numerous times in court on behalf of clients such as Microsoft, US Airways, a television network and its affiliates, and the Pasha Group, Kentucky Speedway, Dexia, Morgan Stanley, and Fair Isaac Corporation.
 While in government, he argued on behalf of the United States in several appeals and before the U.S. Supreme Court in Matsushita Elec.
 Indus.
 Co. v.
 Zenith Radio Corp., 475 U.S. 574 (1986).

 He began his career as William Baxter's special assistant in the Antitrust Division of the Justice Department.
-He served as acting head of the Division for part of 1985 and was permanently appointed to the position in late 1986, becoming the youngest person ever to be confirmed as Assistant Attorney General in charge of the Antitrust Division.
+He served as acting head of the Division for part of 1985 and was permanently appointed to the position in late 1986, becoming the youngest person ever to be confirmed by the Senate as Assistant Attorney General in charge of the Antitrust Division.
 In 1988, in recognition of his exemplary performance, he received the Edmund J. Randolph Award from the Justice Department.
 Following his departure from the Justice Department in 1989, Rick was a partner and head of the antitrust practice at a leading Washington, D.C. law firm, and subsequently became the head of the global antitrust practice of another major New York firm.

 Rick received his J.D. from the University of Chicago Law School and his B.A., summa cum laude, from Vanderbilt University.
 Following law school, he served as a law clerk for Chief Judge Daniel M. Friedman of the former U.S. Court of Claims (now the Court of Appeals for the Federal Circuit).
 He is admitted to the bar in the District of Columbia.